Yu-Vitaqua-fer-Chronos/discord-patcher/README.md

 - download apktool and place it in the folder, rename it to `apktool.jar`
 - run `python patcher.py` and wait for it to complete. it can take a while.

-do not edit the version any higher than what its set as, it is using the latest version of the Discord android app that uses java.
+The URL for the discord APK is set as the last discord stable version using Java source code.

-this tool doesnt work for the react native version.
+This tool does not work with the React Native APK, likely because it uses Hermes bytecode, whereas we're patching smali code (decompiled .dex files).

-icon replacement doesnt work yet
+Icon replacement does not work currently.

-package renaming doesnt work
+Package renaming also does not work.

 ## Config

-`secure` - if https is used
+`secure` - if `https`/`wss` is used instead of `http`/`ws`.

 `base_url` - The base URL, this is used for API routes like `/api/`.